smart-on-fhir/health-cards/docs/index.md

 ### Health Cards are encoded as Compact Serialization JSON Web Signatures (JWS)

 The VC structure (scaffold) is shown in the following example.
-The Health Cards framework serializes VCs using the compact JWS serialization, i.e. each Health Card is a signed JSON Web Token (see [Appendix 3 of RFC7515](https://tools.ietf.org/html/rfc7515#appendix-A.3) for an example using ECDSA P-256 SHA-256, as required by this specification).
+The Health Cards framework serializes VCs using the compact JWS serialization, where the payload is a compressed set of JWT claims (see [Appendix 3 of RFC7515](https://tools.ietf.org/html/rfc7515#appendix-A.3) for an example using ECDSA P-256 SHA-256, as required by this specification).
 Specific encoding choices ensure compatibility with standard JWT claims, as described at [https://www.w3.org/TR/vc-data-model/#jwt-encoding](https://www.w3.org/TR/vc-data-model/#jwt-encoding).

 The `@context`, `type`, and `credentialSubject` properties are added to the `vc` claim of the JWT.
 The `issuer` property is represented by the registered JWT `iss` claim and the `issuanceDate` property is represented by the registered JWT `nbf` claim.
 Hence, the overall JWS payload matches the following structure (before it is [minified and compressed](#health-cards-are-small)):